spdk/spdk/doc/lvol.md

 ## Decoupling {#lvol_decoupling}

 Blobs can be decoupled from all dependencies by copying data from backing devices (e.g. snapshots) for all allocated clusters.
-Remainig unallocated clusters are kept thin provisioned.
+Remaining unallocated clusters are kept thin provisioned.

 # Configuring Logical Volumes